 that you do not take any of the Bible-based guidance out of

-context, which might impact your results.
+context, which might negatively impact your results.

-3. METHOD FOR PRAYING
+3. ADVICE FOR PRAYER

 note too that the Heading above does not contain the words “only”